SiegeEngine/siege-engine/FAQ.md

 requirements.

-We provide a heightmap based terrain presently because that was fairly easy for us to achieve quickly.
-Feel free to develop a better one.
+We provide a heightmap based terrain presently because that was fairly easy for us to achieve quickly, and it will be used in a particular game.
+Feel free to develop different ones.

 ### Where are the character models and animations?

-Art, models and animations are very game specific stuff.
+Art, models and animations are very game specific things.
 We will probably provide some placeholder art to help along other parts of development, but it is not the goal of this engine to provide any substantial game content.

-That being said, having technology for dealing with character models and animations is definately our intent.
+That being said, having technology for dealing with animations is definately our intent.
 We just haven't quite gotten there yet.
 The piston engine project has a skeletal animation library we need to look into.

 ## Asset pipeline related